- What is Buyer Behavior?

 Vicary expected his fellow Americans to rejoice at the prospect of his imperceptible flashes replacing annoying cinema and television advertisements.
-His announcement, however, sparked fear and indignation on both sides of the Atlantic.
+His announcement, however, sparked fear and anger on both sides of the Atlantic.

 But how did Vicary do it if the ad lasted for such a short time?
 With the help of subliminal advertising.
 Subliminal messages are visual or auditory stimuli that the rational brain cannot perceive, and they are frequently inserted into other forms of media such as TV commercials or songs.
 This type of messaging can strengthen or increase the credibility of advertisements or can use it to express an entirely different message.

-Even if actively sought, real subliminal messages cannot be observed or discovered by the conscious mind.
+Even if actively sought, the conscious mind cannot observe or discover real subliminal messages.
 That’s because the stimuli we respond to daily – the things we see and hear around us – are above the limit of cognitive control, whereas subliminal messages are below it.

 In 2006, a team of experimental social psychologists led by Johan Karremans, Jasper Claus, and Wolfgang Stroebe at the University of Utrecht succeeded in making subliminal advertising work – under strict laboratory conditions, with several limiting factors in place.
 Their findings suggested that subliminal advertising was only successful with goods that people were familiar with and enjoyed.

-So with this in mind, it’s safe to say that the ethical side of neuromarketing isn’t a smooth sail, so to say.
+So with this in mind, it’s safe to say that the ethical side of neuromarketing isn’t a smooth sail.

-Here’s a quite accurate example of neuromarketing: According to research, women are more attuned to purchasing “sexy” clothing and luxury items such as cars and diamonds at certain points in their menstrual cycles.
+Here’s a pretty accurate example of neuromarketing: According to research, women are more attuned to purchasing “sexy” clothing and luxury items such as cars and diamonds at specific points in their menstrual cycles.
 So a company could use this discovery to target women with advertisements when they are most likely to succumb to the temptation to buy the advertised product.

-The ethical issues emerge when businesses begin to use data about specific individuals in conjunction with this type of research to label a specific customer—as potentially pregnant, for example, or as undergoing a health problem.
-For example, Target came under fire in 2012 for sending advertisements for pregnancy and baby items to a woman who hadn’t told anyone she was pregnant.
+The ethical issues emerge when businesses begin to use data about specific individuals in conjunction with this type of research to label a particular customer—as potentially pregnant, for example, or as undergoing a health problem.
+For instance, Target came under fire in 2012 for sending advertisements for pregnancy and baby items to a woman who hadn’t told anyone she was pregnant.

 According to Steve Stanton, a Canadian author, neuroscience research isn’t the issue here, but businesses must understand the implications whenever they begin making assumptions about their customers.
 Furthermore, customers may see it as violating their privacy rights regardless of the research method used (neuroscience, data mining based on purchase history, surveys).

-Neuroscience, according to American philosopher Sinnott-Armstrong, will never be a potential danger to our free will.
+According to American philosopher Sinnott-Armstrong, neuroscience will never be a potential danger to our free will.
 This is because neuroscience research can reveal one factor, such as how tired you are, that influences the likelihood of acting in a certain way.
 However, there are numerous other factors at work: What kind of mood are you in right now?
 When was the last time you ate?

-Much of the major worry about neuromarketing stems from a perceived overreaction of its power compared to other types of marketing.
+Much of the significant worry about neuromarketing stems from a perceived overreaction of its power compared to other types of marketing.
 All marketing is about persuading people.
 However, when neuroscience enters the picture, people are concerned that they will be influenced and forced to do certain things.
-And, while these techniques’ influence will grow as they improve, trying to force people to do things isn’t even on the cliff edge.
+And while these techniques’ influence will grow as they improve, trying to force people to do something isn’t even on the cliff edge.

-What should businesses and marketers do to ensure that they aren’t stepping over the line?
+What should businesses and marketers do to ensure they aren’t stepping over the line?